lsst-dm/dmtn-230/index.rst

 ^^^^^^^^^^^

 Writing a small web service to serve data from Google Cloud Storage is the simplest approach, since we have a well-tested development path for small web services and such a service can use the authentication and access control facilities provided by the Kubernetes ingress.
-This is the approach that we decided to take for the short-term DP0.2 requirement.
+This is the approach that we decided to take for the short-term DP0.2 and DP1 requirement.

 There are a few drawbacks to this approach.
 The first is performance: rather than serving the data through the highly-optimized and highly-efficient Google frontend, or even the less-optimized but still efficient NGINX static file service, every request will have to go through a Python layer.